Insurance and GIS

 While it may not be the responsibility of organiser and venue to provide cover for work by external contractors, it is their duty to use bona fide contractors and to ensure that the company has the necessary cover in respect of exhibitions in public spaces.
 This should apply to all contractors, whether they are designers, electricians, builders, technicians or other trades.

-Any self-employed person working in an institution – whether a technician installing an exhibit or an educator leading a workshop – must have public liability insurance cover.
+Any self-employed person working in an institution, whether a technician installing an exhibit or an educator leading a workshop, must have public liability insurance cover.
 Only in the case of such persons carrying out detailed and specific orders which allow no interpretation, will liability for any harm or injury rest with the institution.
 For example, liability rests with a self-employed person who is simply told to put a three-pin plug on a lead; it rests with the institution if its staff specify which coloured wire goes to which screw.
 Should such individuals not have suitable insurance cover, it is normal practice for the institution to take them on to the staff in an employed capacity – even if only for half a day – so that they will then be covered by the institution’s own policy.
 In the case of a claim and subsequent discovery that such self-employed persons have no insurance cover, liability may fall on either the organiser or the venue.
 It is therefore essential that such provision is checked by both parties at the outset.

-The minimum sum insured for Third Party Liability should be ÂŁ2,000,000 and Employer’s Liability will always be ÂŁ10,000,000.
+The minimum sum insured for Third Party Liability should be ÂŁ2,000,000 and Employer’s Liability should be ÂŁ10,000,000.

 8. Insurance Claims